shriraam2007/ai-ml-project-sem2/README.md

 - Using NLP to better understand user input
 - Adding voice input/output
 - Creating a GUI instead of command line
-- Connecting to APIs for live current affairs update
+- Connecting to APIs for live current affairs updates

 ---